 Every year on March 8th, the world celebrates International Women’s Day.
 This holiday highlights gender inequities.
-Moreover, it also draws attention to the importance of a world free of bias, discrimination and stereotypes.
+It also draws attention to the importance of a world free of bias, discrimination and stereotypes.
 Additionally, March is Women’s History Month.
 Both provide opportunities for educators to highlight and celebrate women in history in their classrooms.
 We provide free resources to achieve this goal through the use of film.
 We also encourage educators to include the important contributions of women in history throughout the year!

 Free Resources Celebrating Women in History